 There are some interesting thoughts on what impact Ireland may have had on Ali – did the love of an almost entirely white country help Ali to see that not all whites were “devils”?
 Ali was clearly interested in the Troubles in Northern Ireland and the idea of the Irish as an oppressed people.
 It couldn’t have hurt at least!

-Hannigan recounts an interview Ali did on RTE One which captures Ali’s worldview at his time.
-The entire interview is well worth checking out and can be viewed in full at https://www.youtube.com/watch?v=8QWvBBMtRak
+Hannigan recounts an interview Ali did on RTE One which captures Ali’s worldview at this time.
+The entire interview is well worth checking out in the YouTube link below.

 Over a decade later, Hannigan would revisit another Ali fight – his final fight – in Drama in the Bahamas (2016).
 This later book is a grimmer, less joyful, tale that captures a fighter unable to say goodbye to the fame and adulation – that fame and adulation that is captured so well in The Big Fight which makes them an interesting pair of excellent books to read together.